Fill in your name, phone number and email and we will send you a form to fill in so that we can look at your situation.

 Personal Tax Debts can be put in Part IX Debt Agreements and will generally be accepted if Lodgements are up to date.
-However, The tax Department will take Tax refunds to pay off this Debt faster during the Debt Agreement period.
-It is the only creditor who can do this.
+However, The ATO will take Tax refunds to pay off this Debt faster during the Debt Agreement period.
+It is the only creditor in a Debt Agreement to be able to do this.

 It is more difficult but not impossible to put Tax Debts into an Informal Arrangement.
 There will be quite a lot of information required and negotiations to be done.

-If you have Tax Debts please contact Money Buckets to discuss your options.
+If you have Tax Debts either personal or from your business contact Money Buckets to discuss your options.

 Customer Enquiries: 1800 825 010

 Money Buckets ™ is a Trademark of Starlight Home Loans T/as Fast Debt Help